christelbuchanan/bap-578-non-fungible-agents-nfa/ARCHITECTURE.md

 3. **Modularity**: The system is designed with separate components that can be upgraded or replaced independently, including pluggable learning modules.

 4. **Hybrid Storage**: Essential agent identity attributes and learning tree roots are committed on-chain to optimize gas usage.
-Full persona trees, voice samples, extended memory, and detailed learning data reside off-chain in vaults, referenced by URI and validated using hash checks.
+Full persona trees, voice samples, extended imprint, and detailed learning data reside off-chain in vaults, referenced by URI and validated using hash checks.

 5. **Security First**: Granular access control and cryptographic verification ensure that only authorized parties can modify agent data, access sensitive information, or update learning states.